ucsdlib/workshops/_posts/2016-02-17-data-management.markdown

 ## Description

-his course will introduce you the data management best practices and how to use Unix Shell to work with data files.
+This course will introduce you the data management best practices and how to use Unix Shell to work with data files.
 In order to earn a certificate of proficiency, you must attend all of the class meetings for the course, do the short assignments, and pass the in-class quizzes during the course.